-You may wonder what accessibility means in terms of the web and your forms?
+You may wonder what accessibility means in terms of the web and your forms.
 In short, it is a principle and practice of providing accessible sites.
-It focuses on enabling access to your sites for as many people as possible; for people with disabilities, or special needs, or enabling access through the use of assistive technology such as screen readers, voice recognition programs, screen enlargement applications, etc.
+It focuses on enabling access to your sites for as many people as possible, for people with disabilities or special needs, or enabling access through assistive technology such as screen readers, voice recognition programs, screen enlargement applications, etc.

 We are excited to announce our improvements in the forms’ accessibility.
 Jotform builder lets you create accessible forms that are Section 508 and WCAG 2.1 Level A and Level AA compliant.
 You will find out how to enable accessibility and a short FAQ below.

-Our form builder will analyze the form, and if any accessibility issues are detected, warn you on the aspects that should be fixed to make the form accessible.
-For example, if there is not enough contrast, a field is missing a label, an image has no alternative text, an unsupported widget is used, or other issues detected, you will see warnings in the editor.
+The Form Builder will analyze the form and, if any accessibility issues are detected, warn you about the aspects that should be fixed to make the form accessible.
+For example, if a field is missing a label, an image has no alternative text, an unsupported widget or field is used, or other issues are detected, you will see warnings in the editor.

-All you need to do is to adjust the form to address detected issues if there are any.
+All you need to do is adjust the form to address any detected issues.
 When there are no warnings displayed, it means that your form is accessible.

-We also offer ready-to-use accessible color schemes for both classic and card layout forms.
+We also offer ready-to-use, accessible color schemes for classic and card layout forms.
 These color schemes are specially tailored for the best accessibility.
 They are marked with a little human body icon in the form designer.

 You may also find a list of common questions and answers on the forms accessibility topic below.